OpenKH/OpenKh/docs/tool/MapGen/index.md

 - name: 'four'
   maxIntensity: 128

+# Specify maxIntensity to this material.
+# Set `transparentFlag: 1` to use transparency texture.
+- name: 'five'
+  transparentFlag: 0

 # This is default declaration of each material.
 # And also this is used for fallback purpose.
 - name: 'fallbackMaterial'